aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/layoutcollector/_index.md

 **Returns:**
 int
-### getEntity(Node node) {#getEntity-com.aspose.words.Node-}
+### getEntity(Node node) {#getEntity-com.aspose.words.Node}
 ```
 public Object getEntity(Node node)
 ```

 Returns an opaque position of the [LayoutEnumerator](../../com.aspose.words/layoutenumerator) which corresponds to the specified node.
-You can use returned value as an argument to [LayoutEnumerator.getCurrent()](../../com.aspose.words/layoutenumerator\#getCurrent--) / [LayoutEnumerator.setCurrent(java.lang.Object)](../../com.aspose.words/layoutenumerator\#setCurrent-java.lang.Object-) given the document being enumerated and the document of the node are the same.
+You can use returned value as an argument to [LayoutEnumerator.getCurrent()](../../com.aspose.words/layoutenumerator\#getCurrent) / [LayoutEnumerator.setCurrent(java.lang.Object)](../../com.aspose.words/layoutenumerator\#setCurrent-java.lang.Object) given the document being enumerated and the document of the node are the same.

 This method works for only [Paragraph](../../com.aspose.words/paragraph) nodes, as well as indivisible inline nodes, e.g. [BookmarkStart](../../com.aspose.words/bookmarkstart) or [Shape](../../com.aspose.words/shape).
 It doesn't work for [Run](../../com.aspose.words/run), [Cell](../../com.aspose.words/cell) [Row](../../com.aspose.words/row) or [Table](../../com.aspose.words/table) nodes, and nodes within header/footer.